r3w0p/bobocep/docs/source/section/patterns.rst

 Where :code:`e` is the :code:`BoboEvent` instance, :code:`h` is the :code:`BoboHistory` instance, and :code:`r` is the
 list of recently accepted complex events.
-When the predicate is defined, it needs to be placed into a :code:`BoboPredicateFunction` instance, as follows.
+When the predicate is defined, it needs to be placed into a :code:`BoboPredicateCallable` instance, as follows.

 .. code:: python

-    from bobocep.rules.predicates.bobo_predicate_function import BoboPredicateFunction
+    from bobocep.rules.predicates.bobo_predicate_callable import BoboPredicateCallable

-    pred_func = BoboPredicateFunction(predicate)
+    pred_func = BoboPredicateCallable(predicate)

 If the predicate returns :code:`True`, the state associated with the predicate becomes the next state of the run.
 If :code:`False`, the run will take some other action, depending on the **contiguity** policy associated with the